 We get asked quite a bit about how we make money on the road.
 We wrote about that here, but there was one important piece of that puzzle that we didn’t address in detail because it required it’s own post.

-That’s right, we’re going to talk about how we get reliable internet for full-time travel (and businessing).
+That’s right, we’re going to talk about how we get reliable internet for full-time travel (and businessing) in your RV.

 Before we get started, let’s get a few important items out of the way:

 - Wifi at campgrounds or just about any other public places suck.
 They’re slow, unreliable and insecure.
 Having a wifi booster is fine, but as I learned quickly you can’t rely on provided wifi if you want to get any work done.
 Don’t even think about watching YouTube or Netflix.
 It’s at this point you realize you have to make your own destiny (see #2).

 - A cell phone company will most likely be your main source of internet.
 With the right booster(s) you should be able to connect most of the time - but that data is super expensive and finite.
 A very different ball game from what you’re probably used to at your house.
 The big upside is that you’ll be more secure and generally have a much faster and more stable internet setup.

 For maximum flexibility and stability, there are several things you’ll want to look for to have solid internet access.
 Below are the 5 major concepts plus a handy shopping list.